rtmigo/xrandom_dart/README.md

 `nextInt` generates an integer in range from 0, inclusive, to `max`, exclusive.

-The dart:math severely limits the range: for the `Random` the `max` argument should not exceed 4294967296.
+The dart:math severely limits the range for its `Random`: the `max` argument should not exceed 4294967296.

 `Xrandom` does not have this limitation.
 The `max` can be any positive `int`.
 Therefore, it